thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

    git checkout -b xtensa origin/xtensa

 Temporarily add toolchains to your PATH variable.
-This is *not* required when using high-level scripts described below, only this time here or when invoking CMake manually.
-In other words you don't need to adjust your PATH permanently; no risk to interfere with non-SOF tasks.
+This is *not* required when using high-level scripts described below; it's only required here or when invoking CMake manually.
+In other words, you don't need to adjust your PATH permanently because no risk of interfere with non-SOF tasks exists.

 .. code-block:: bash